Ketamine Treatment For Depression

 Benefits of Ketamine

 Ketamine treatment for depression offers benefits many other treatments do not.
 For patients who respond well to treatment, the biggest benefit is how fast ketamine works.
-Numerous studies have shown that patients can have a rapid relief in symptoms.
+Numerous studies with IV ketamine have shown that patients can have a rapid relief in symptoms.
 More studies are underway.
+Studies with SPRAVATO® have also shown positive results.
+Please consult with Dr. Manno for specific details.

 Protocol For Ketamine Treatment For Depression

-Each patient must have documentation of their diagnosis of depression from a qualified mental health professional.
-The first step is for the patient to complete diagnostics for depression, anxiety, drug abuse, psychosis, and alcohol abuse before a medical screening exam.
-All test results are shared with the patient’s providers.
+You must have documentation of their diagnosis of depression from a qualified mental health professional.
+The first step is to complete diagnostics for depression, anxiety, and psychosis before a medical screening exam.
+See our SPRAVATO® page for requirements to qualify.
+All test results are shared with the your providers.

-The next step is for the patient to complete a medical exam with Dr. Manno.
-Dr. Manno will review the patient’s medical history and discuss what to expect during the treatment experience.
+The next step is to complete a medical exam with Dr. Manno.
+Dr. Manno will review your medical history and discuss what to expect during the treatment experience.

 Induction Treatment Phase